quicwg/base-drafts/draft-thomson-quic-invariants.md

 contains no other fields.
 An endpoint MUST ignore a packet that contains no Supported Version fields, or a truncated Supported Version.

-Version Negotiation packets are not integrity or confidentiality protected.
-The values contained in them might be authenticated as part of the QUIC version that is negotiated.
+Version Negotiation packets do not use integrity or confidentiality protection.
+A specific QUIC version might authenticate the packet as part of its connection establishment process.

 The Connection ID field in a Version Negotiation packet contains the Connection ID from the packet that was received.
 This provides some protection against